 Rodgers signature play is without a doubt the Hail Mary.
 There's no other quarterback on Earth who can uncork a last-minute prayer pass from the 50-yard line like Rodgers.
 Defenders should beware whenever Rodgers throws from that distance, because it results in a touchdown at a surprisingly high rate compared with other passers.

 Three.
 That's the number of times an Aaron Rodgers' Hail Mary has worked.
 For whatever reason, magic fills Lambeau Field and opposing stadiums when Rodgers lets one of these high-arching passes fly at the end of the second half of games.

 From the "Miracle in Motown" to the other two postseason stunners, here are all of Aaron Rodgers' jaw-dropping Hail Mary passes.

 3. The Miracle in Motown (Rodgers to Rodgers)

 — GBP Daily - Rob Westerman lll (@GBPdaily) September 14, 2019

 The only regular season Hail Mary on this list, the Miracle in Motown was Rodgers' first successful last-second heave.
 The Packers were down 21-23 to their NFC North rival Detroit Lions and things looked bleak at Ford Field as Rodgers took the snap on the final play of the game on Dec.
 3, 2015.

-Rodgers Sends It to Overtime (Rodgers to Janis)
+2. Rodgers Sends it to Overtime (Rodgers to Janis)

 Rodgers rolled out to his left and flung a Hail Mary into the sky at University of Phoenix Stadium.
 Wide receiver Jeff Janis, who had caught just two passes all season, drifted back into the end zone and came down with the touchdown over two defenders, one of which was All-Pro cornerback Patrick Peterson.